Unboxed-Software/solana-course/content/movie-review-pt1.md

 - **instruction.rs**
 - **state.rs**

-Many Solana smart contract tutorials use a general program architecture which splits the programs across 6 files.
-While working your way through these, it’s very easy to get carried away and get confused on what each of these files is used for.
-We felt following this same practice right now might be too much new information to really comprehend how they all fit together, so we are keeping it to 3 files for this lesson - but don’t worry, we will teach you the common program architecture after we’re sure you’ve got the basics.
+Many Solana smart contract tutorials use a general program architecture which splits the programs across six files.
+While working your way through these, it’s very easy to get carried away and confused about what each of these files is used for.
+We feel that following this same practice is adding too much new information to really comprehend how the parts all fit together.
+So, with that in mind, we are keeping our program simple - just three files for this lesson.
+Don’t worry though, we will teach you the common program architecture after we’re sure you’ve got the basics.

 ## Lib